BRE's part in the Dambusters' Raids

 Operation Chastise, or the Dambusters’ Raid as it is better known, was one of the great technical achievements of the Second World War.
 The final outcome of the raids in May 1943 is well documented, and has been portrayed in film and on TV many times.
 But the part played by BRE at the very beginning of the story was omitted from many of the history books, owing to the secrecy surrounding it.
 We tell that story here, from material in BRE’s archives.

-The BRE site (including access to the dam and much more) will be open to the public during Heritage Open Days 2017, on Saturday 9 September between 10am and 4pm.
-More details and book a free ticket now...
+The BRE site (including access to the dam and much more) will be open to the public during Heritage Open Days 2018, on Saturday 8 September between 10am and 4pm.
+Details of how to book will be added here in the near future.

-We will open the gates at BRE to allow access to this once top-secret model of the Möhne Dam used by Barnes Wallis in the first stage of developing the Bouncing Bomb.
+For Heritage Open Days, we will open the gates at BRE to allow access to this once top-secret model of the Möhne Dam used by Barnes Wallis in the first stage of developing the Bouncing Bomb.
 We'll also open the demonstration 'eco homes' of the BRE Innovation Park (including the Prince's Natural House).
-And you'll have the chance to see into some of the more unusual building test labs here at BRE as well - details on the booking page...
+And you'll have the chance to see into some of the more unusual building test labs here at BRE as wel.

 See photos from the 2015 Open Days on Flickr